-She says that I was terrible at managing the freelance designer, and the copy writer I was managing quit, so I can’t manage anyone else.
+She says that I was terrible at managing the freelance designer, and the copywriter I was managing quit, so I can’t manage anyone else.

-So I hire my friend Katie to do all the details of my job.
+So, I hire my friend Katie to do all the details of my job.
 Now my career feels like my own little business.
 I tell Penelope that companies aren’t hiring lower level employees, so maybe this will be the new model.
-Instead of professionals hiring house cleaners or nannies to run their house, they will hire people to do the parts of the work they hate.
+Instead of professionals hiring house cleaners or nannies to run their house, they will hire people to do the parts of their work they hate.
 Maybe this is how millennials do work/life balance.

 Penelope tells me I’m a genius.

 5. Pick a boss who treats people how you want to be treated.

 I am sitting in Penelope’s hotel room while her son practices cello.

 She sits on the floor in front of him.
 I have never seen her focus on anything so hard.
 She catches every move, and yells reminders at him: eyes on the bow, better bowing, remember to end with your bow down.
 I wonder if Penelope played cello.
 I wonder if she could play from the memory of watching her son.